nmlarsen/dataviz-by-natalie/final_part_1_larsen.md

 I plan on using Dillinger.io to begin building out the text portions of the final project.
 This will allow me to easily compare the markdown code I'm using to the output.
 I will create all visuals on Flourish and may use Tableau if I feel comfortable enough.
 Flourish has been very user-friendly for someone who doesn't have much experience with creating data visualizations from scratch.
 However, if I feel that Tableau could accomplish something Flourish could not, such as creating map charts in a simpler way, I will make that adjustment as needed.
 I also plan to utilize Canva and Unsplash for public domain images and any other graphics I may include.
 The final project will be presented on ShortHand.com.

 ### Peer feedback from 9/27/22
-When I presented my outline in class, I was told that I may be trying to squeeze in a lot of information that may circumvent the message of the story.
-Since a lot of my data supports arts education in schools, the key takeaway may be that arts should be supported in public schools due to its benefits on academic performance.
+When I presented my outline in class, I was told that I may be trying to squeeze in a lot of information that may circumvent the message of the story, and they didn't fully get what my message was.
+One question that was presented was whether I was trying to focus on college attendence or academic performance in high school.
+Their suggestions were then to just focus on arts education on its own rather than STEAM vs. STEM.
+I feel as though arts education is a trite topic and that my topic presentes a slightly different angle.
+So, I decided to "mindmap" all my ideas and data points in Miro to see if I can achieve more clarity.

-My new outline may follow these keys points:
--Addressing high school academic performance and a general deviation from the arts as a result of the No Child Left Behind Act
--The benefits of requiring the arts in a high school curriculum - improved academic performance overall, higher engagement in school, higher levels of college application and attendence, higher levels of high school graduation.
--The call to action being that advocacy for arts education and reaching out to public officials is crucial for instilling the arts in all schools.
+-image-